 So what is flat illustration design style?

-Whether it’s an illustration for website, an info-graphic piece, an icon set or brand key visual, here are my 5 main tips that will help you to make it right.
+Whether it’s an illustration for website, an info-graphic piece, an icon set or brand key visual, I hope these tips will help you to make it right.

 1. Keep it simple and balanced